 In more recent years, many businesses have been trying to focus on a specific and unique niche to secure the right customers and their place in the market.

-Many businesses may not think about how this helps them find the right employees.
+Many businesses may not consider how this helps them find the right employees.
 If you’re passionate about the specific area this company operates in, you’ll quickly find a common goal and a great answer to why you want to work there.

-A great interview response with the company’s niche in mind include:
+A great interview response with the company’s niche in mind includes:

 “I’ve always had a passion for… and was thrilled to see a vacancy that matches my experience and interests.”